5 ways to find a bike in the Netherlands

 OV-fiets

-The OV-fiets is a kind of stadsfiets, but is notable as they're rental bikes that can be found at train stations in the Netherlands, and can be used through your OV-chipkaart.
+The OV-fiets is a kind of stadsfiets, but is notable as it is a rental bike that can be found at train stations in the Netherlands, and can be used through your OV-chipkaart.
 The frames are blue and yellow, making them easily recognisable.

 Racefiets (racing bike)